plone/plone.restapi/docs/source/workflow.md

 ---
 html_meta:
-  "description": ""
+  "description": "Get the current state and history of an object, or workflow, by issuing a GET request for any context."
-  "property=og:description": ""
+  "property=og:description": "Get the current state and history of an object, or workflow, by issuing a GET request for any context."
-  "property=og:title": ""
+  "property=og:title": "Workflow"
-  "keywords": "Plone, plone.restapi, REST, API"
+  "keywords": "Plone, plone.restapi, REST, API, Workflow"
 ---

 # Workflow